Homa

 - Only for unit testing.

-- Message-oriented protocol, that implements Remote Procedure Calls (RPCs) rather than streams.
+- Homa is a Message-oriented protocol, that implements Remote Procedure Calls (RPCs) rather than streams.

 - Please refer to the Message vs Packet and the Streaming vs Messages sections.